ciuc123/salary-compare/documentation/next_actions.md

 These are the next development tasks I will implement and keep updated here.
 I'll follow this exact checklist and mark items as done as I finish them.

 - Client-side rendering and counters
-  - [ ] Ensure the `/compare/[slug]` page's counters are generated only on the client (no SSR of dynamic counters).
+  - [x] Ensure the `/compare/[slug]` page's counters are generated only on the client (no SSR of dynamic counters). — Implemented `lib/env.ts` and guarded fetch/RAF in `pages/compare/[slug].tsx`.
-  - [ ] Add tests or a runtime guard to prevent server-side calculation of the animated values.
+  - [x] Add tests or a runtime guard to prevent server-side calculation of the animated values. — Added `test/client.test.ts` which asserts `isClient` false in Node test environment; ran tests (all pass).

 - OG image & sharing
   - [ ] Add an `/api/og/[slug]` endpoint (optional for MVP) to generate share images on demand using `@vercel/og` or Satori.